Ivo-Balbaert/mojodojo.dev/guides/decorators/noncapturing.md

 ---

 # @noncapturing
-Marks a closure as not capturing variables from the outer scope
+Marks a closure as not capturing variables from the outer scope.

-Mojo considers the closures capturing by default, even if it's not capturing anything, for example if you don't put the `capturing` keyword after `fn()` you'll get a compiler error:
+Mojo considers closures capturing by default, even if it's not capturing anything, for example if you don't put the `capturing` keyword after `fn()` you'll get a compiler error:

 ```mojo